-We are a leading, global manufacturer of capital equipment, including thermal processing and wafer polishing and related consumables used in fabricating semiconductor devices, such as silicon carbide ("SiC") and silicon power devices, analog and discrete devices, electronic assemblies, and light-emitting diodes ("LEDs").
+We provide equipment, consumables and services for semiconductor wafer fabrication and device packaging.
+Our products are used in fabricating semiconductor devices, such as silicon carbide (SiC) and silicon (Si) power devices, digital and analog devices, power electronic packages, advanced semiconductor packages and electronic assemblies.
 We sell these products to semiconductor device and module manufacturers worldwide, particularly in Asia, North America and Europe.